isontheline/pro.webssh.net/documentation/src/docs/documentation/frequently-asked-questions.md

 ??? abstract "What are snippets?"
     Snippets are reusable pieces of code / commands / scripts that can be quickly inserted into your terminal session.
 They help you save time by allowing you to reuse commonly used commands without having to type them out each time.

+??? abstract "Does the backspace key could repeat when held down?"
+    No, the backspace key does not repeat when held down in WebSSH.
+This is a limitation of the current implementation.